Banstead: Landmarks

 A large mound off The Drive, close to the Beacon School, is known as the Tumble Beacon.
 Originally a Bronze Age bowl barrow, it was enlarged circa the sixteenth century, and is believed to have been the site of one of a series of beacons/bonfires that stretched from the south coast towards London warning of the arrival of the Spanish Armada.

 Demolished

 On the site of Downview and Highdown Prisons by the end of the 19th century stood one of the London County Lunatic Asylums, Banstead Asylum, a psychiatric hospital from 1873 to 1986.
 After being sent by panel to treatment there in the late 1960s, singer-songwriter Vincent Crane wrote the song "Banstead," which featured on the 1970 album sharing his band's name Atomic Roooster.
-In the 1890s the asylum had two small lodges, small hospital, cemetery and coal gas works.
+In the 1890s the asylum had two small lodges, a small hospital, a cemetery and a coal-gas works.

 Open space

 Banstead Downs is a large Site of Special Scientific Interest, covering 430 acres.
 Banstead Golf Course is on the northern slopes.

 The Downs is one of four green areas in the north of the borough, which are overall referred to by their historic name "Banstead Commons"; the other three are: